tymyrddin/purple/source/docs/incident-response/playbooks/ransomware-outbreak.md

 The VPN compromise: the attack entry point was a compromised credential.
 What does the organisation believe about its credential security posture, and did this exercise change that belief?

-The question that matters most: what had to be true about this organisation for this scenario to be realistic?
+A question worth pressing: what had to be true about this organisation for this scenario to be realistic?
 The scenario was not designed to be unlikely.
 If the team found it plausible, that plausibility is the finding.

 ## Outputs